OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Dynamic Analysis

-Open a WebView accessing some sensitive data and use a dynamic instrumentation framework such as Frida to hook `clearCache` in order to verify if it's being used whenever you terminate a WebView.
+Open a WebView accessing sensitive data and then log out of the application.
+Access the application's storage container and make sure all WebView related files are deleted.
+The following files and folders are typically related to WebViews:

+- app_webview
+- Cookies
+- pref_store
+- blob_storage
+- Session Storage
+- Web Data
+- Service Worker

 ## Testing for Overlay Attacks (MSTG-PLATFORM-9)